Faster Interpolation Algorithms for Sparse Multivariate Polynomials Given by Straight-Line Programs\: Deterministic multivariate polynomial interpolation

-Algorithm \ref{alg-mi1} has a bad complexity about $n$.
-In this section, we will introduce a new substitution to reduce the degree of $n$ into $2$.
-The algorithm works as follows.
+In this section, we will give a new multivariate interpolation algorithm which is quadratic in $n$, while the algorithm given in Corollary \ref{th-m1} is cubic in $n$.
+The algorithm is quite similar to Algorithm \ref{alg-2} and works as follows.
 First, we use Theorem \ref{lm-21} to find an ``ok" prime $p$ for $f$.
-Then, we use some new substitutions to find some candidate terms of $f$.
-Finally, we use Theorem \ref{lm-2} to identify the terms of $f$ from the candidate terms.
+Second, we use a modified Kronecker substitution to obtain a set $S$ of terms, which contains at leats half of the terms of $f$.
+Finally, we use Theorem \ref{lm-2} to identify the terms of $f$ from $S$.
+The multivariate interpolation algorithm will call Algorithm \ref{alg-2}.